 - appreciate the awesome implications of pets in our lives

 - understand our responsibility to all living things

 - recognize the possibilities that pets can provide such as wellness, friendship, adjunct treatment for medical and emotional conditions, education, stimulation, motivation and character building.

 The level of study of this program is appropriate for already-licensed professionals interested in extending their repertoire, for paraprofessionals in need of additional education and for nonprofessionals seeking an opportunity to make a difference.

 Students completing the program receive a certificate of completion from CCRI and are eligible to apply for credentialing from the Windwalker Humane Coalition for Professional Pet Assisted Therapy.

 Prior to Course II, students are required to have insurance for their pet.
 Please consult with your insurance agent.

 Family Therapy Pets – The Ethical Foundation of PAT

-This course looks at the human companion animal bond from a historical, theoretical and practical perspective.
+This course looks at the bond between humans and companion animals from a historical, theoretical and practical perspective.
 The course will focus on history, research, ethics, safety and legal issues.
-Students will learn how to set up safe and effective treatment-based programs in a variety of settings.
+Students will learn how to set up safe and effective treatment based programs in a variety of settings.
 The link of these between animals and people also will be covered.
 The format will include visiting credentialed family therapy pets, lectures, discussions, videos, guest speakers and field trips.
 Temperament testing also will be included.
 State-of-the-art issues including credentialing and insurance will be covered.
-It is hoped that, by the end of Course I, each student will have a solid educational background to build on his or her bond of love, trust and understanding with the family pet, so as to be able to create professional pet assisted therapy programs based on the pet’s personality and his or her own humanity, background, talents and interests.
+It is hoped that, by the end of Course I, each student will have a solid educational background to build on his or her bond of love, trust and understanding with the family pet, so as to be able to create professional pet assisted therapy programs based on the pet's personality and his or her own humanity, background, talents and interests.
 Students must pass PAT I before going on to PAT II.

 Pet Assisted Therapy II